lanl-aea/waves/docs/tutorial_sensitivity_study.rst

    .. literalinclude:: python_sensitivity_study.py
       :language: Python

-This file should look similar to the ``post_processing.py`` file from :ref:`tutorial_post_processing`.
+This file should look similar to the ``post_processing.py`` file from :ref:`tutorial_archival`.
 Unused functions have been removed and the output has changed to reflect the sensitivity study operations.
 In practice, modsim projects would move the shared functions of both post-processing scripts to a common utilities module.

 **********
 SConstruct
 **********

 6. Update the ``SConstruct`` file.
-A ``diff`` against the ``SConstruct`` file from :ref:`tutorial_post_processing` is included below to help identify the changes made in this tutorial.
+A ``diff`` against the ``SConstruct`` file from :ref:`tutorial_archival` is included below to help identify the changes made in this tutorial.

 .. admonition:: waves-tutorials/SConstruct

    .. literalinclude:: tutorials_tutorial_sensitivity_study_SConstruct
       :language: Python
-      :diff: tutorials_tutorial_09_post_processing_SConstruct
+      :diff: tutorials_tutorial_12_archival_SConstruct

 *************
 Build Targets